Warby Parker

 Serendipity Stories bring the practice of serendipity to life in real-world examples.

-This personal frustration inspired the team to do some research.
+This personal frustration, combined with their MBA program, inspired Gilboa, Blumenthal, and classmates (and future co-founders) Andrew Hunt and Jeffrey Raider to do some research.
 They soon discovered that one company, Luxottica, had a near monopoly on the eyeglass and sunglass market, and it was ripe for disruption.
 Prices were too high, the products weren’t great, and the customers’ shopping experience was poor.

 Your Serendipity Practice Starts Now